Wing Commander RN Bateson 39054 DFC RAF

 Different signals of the losses record either date.
 History: the facts—as recorded at the time, imperfect or otherwise.
 And of five accounts published since, all give varying details of dates and losses.
 It is simply not possible to be definitive about this action.
 On balance, it seems likely to have been on the Saturday 7 February, giving greatest weight to the majority of the personal records closest to the time.

-Considering the times recorded by Baird and Keeping, the sortie lengths recorded by Bateson, Baird, Cuttiford and Keeping, and the comments as to losses, it is certain there were at least two Flights of three aircraft involved, of which one came under attack: referred to by Bateson as the “second Flight”, although take-off and loss times suggest it was the first.
-Keeping’s very early times might imply either a) three Flights in turn, from early morning to late afternoon or b) that he was recording ops times in GMT (seven hours behind). or c) a simple error.
-All other reports refer to two Flights only.
-There are inconsistencies here, even in the nearest possible source documents, that do not now seem possible to reconcile.
+Considering the times recorded by Baird and Keeping, the sortie lengths recorded by Bateson, Baird, Cuttiford and Keeping, and the comments as to losses, it is certain there were at least two Flights of three aircraft involved, of which one came under attack: referred to by Bateson as the “second Flight”, although take-off and loss times seem to suggest it was the first.
+Keeping’s very early times imply that his pilot, presumably Dundas, was part of the first Flight, too.
+The overall timings from early morning to late afternoon also seem to imply that the two Flights did not provide over-lapping cover for the convoy.
+Certainly all reports agree that there were two Flights only.
+There are uncertainties and inconsistencies here, even in the nearest possible source documents, that do not now seem possible to reconcile.
 It was a very difficult period in every way.

 For Bateson, the next operation (again with Dennis and Baird in Z9649) was the night attack from P2 of 10 February, on Kluang airfield.
 By then it, too, was in Japanese hands.
 Some 60 miles North of Singapore, Kluang lay on the main railway North to Malacca, to Kuala Lumpur and to Kota Bahru.
 Taking off at 0200 hours on 10 February, the target was some 375 miles away to the North.
 Flying through the night, they found the target well defended by searchlights and nightfighters.
 In his April report, Bateson recalled this as a six aircraft (ie two Flights) operation, while Dru Paterson noted it as five, two of which (Chalmers & co, Manton & co) were unable to take-off.
 Bill Baird long remembered Bateson’s violent evasive action over the target.